 \begin{itemize} \item It facilitates the creation of a space aligned with the rotational axis, which accommodates the integration of the actuator. \item It ensures the minimization of the gap between the spherical cap structures to nearly zero, enhancing the wheel's structural coherence. \end{itemize}

-The detailed structure of the spherical cap and barrel-shaped roller parts themselves are described in the Omni-ball paper \cite{tadakuma_omni-ball}.
+The detailed structure of the spherical cap-shaped wheel and barrel-shaped roller parts themselves are described in the Omni-ball paper \cite{tadakuma_omni-ball}.

-As shown in Fig. \ref{fig_ptob_math}(b), the dimensions of the spherical cap structures can be designed and constrained geometrically using parameters such as the wheel radius $r_{w}$.
-When the gap is zero, the thickness of the spherical cap structure is $h_{s} = \frac{1}{2} r_{w}$, and the maximum outer shape of the spherical cap structure is $d_s = \sqrt{3} r_{w}$.
+As shown in Fig. \ref{fig_ptob_math}(b), the dimensions of the spherical cap-shaped wheels can be designed and constrained geometrically using parameters such as the wheel radius $r_{w}$.
+When the gap is zero, the thickness of the spherical cap-shaped wheel is $h_{s} = \frac{1}{2} r_{w}$, and the maximum outer shape of the spherical cap-shaped wheel is $d_s = \sqrt{3} r_{w}$.
 However, to avoid contact between adjacent spherical cap-shaped wheels, the dimensions need to be smaller.
 Therefore, the following constraints apply: